Turkmen military academies: Institute of the Ministry of Internal Affairs

 On May 29, 2009, the Special Secondary School of the Police of the Ministry of Internal Affairs of Turkmenistan was established.
 On July 1, 2011, it was renamed to the Institute of the Ministry of Internal Affairs of Turkmenistan.
-It is currently the seniormost educational institution of the Turkmen interior ministry.
+It is currently the most senior educational institution of the Turkmen interior ministry.

 Other agencies

-Turkmen State Border Service Institute
+State Border Service Institute

-The State Border Service Institute is the most recently established educational institution in Turkmenistan, being founded in 2014.
+The State Border Service Institute was founded in 2014.
 The institute specializes in the training of personnel of the State Border Service of Turkmenistan and the Turkmen Border Troops.

 Turkmen National Security Institute

 The MNB Institute specializes in the training of personnel of the Ministry for National Security of Turkmenistan.

 Military education at civil institutions

-The following is a list of universities in Turkmenistan that provide military education in specific facilities:
+The following is a list of universities in Turkmenistan providing military education in specific facilities: